Kaori Sakamoto: 2021–2022 season: Beijing Olympics and World champion

-2022–2023 season
+2022–2023 season: Second consecutive World title

 Sakamoto began the season at the 2022 CS Lombardia Trophy.
 She finished first in the short program but second in the free skate due to multiple errors, dropping to second place overall behind teammate Rinka Watanabe.
 At the 2022 Japan Open, she finished first in the women's free skate, helping Team Japan to the gold medal.
 She opened the Grand Prix series at her fifth Skate America competition.
 Narrowly first in the short program after performing only a triple-double combination, she won the free skate decisively over American Isabeau Levito to take the gold medal, a result she said left her "filled with joy."
 Her Janet Jackson medley short program earned praise from Jackson herself.
 Sakamoto entered the NHK Trophy as the two-time and reigning champion and the favorite for the title.
 She placed second in the short program, behind South Korea's Kim Ye-lim, after the technical panel deemed one jump underrotated, another a quarter short of rotation, and her Lutz edge unclear.
 She finished first in the free skate, despite two jumps being called a quarter short of rotation and popping her usually reliable triple loop jump into a single, but remained in second place overall behind Kim.
 Both women subsequently qualified for the Grand Prix Final.
 Reflecting on her disappointing result, Sakamoto remarked, "coming into this season, I really wanted to do my best.
 Inside myself, there were an angel and a devil fighting each other.
 I want to overcome the devil.
 It tells me: 'you gave your best last year; this season, you can relax.'"

 Sakamoto entered the Final as a contender for the title, winning the short program by 1.28 points over longtime friend and training partner Mai Mihara.
 She successfully landed a triple-triple combination in the short program for the first time in the season, commenting: "I understand that no matter how my short program goes, I have to do well at the free skate.
 So finishing my short program perfectly after a long time, although I'm relieved, tomorrow's here soon."
 The free skate saw most participants struggle, with Sakamoto making several critical jump errors, finishing sixth in the segment and dropping to fifth overall.
 She said afterward that she had struggled in her practice sessions and felt mentally strained, concluding: "In any case, I have no other choice but to accept this result."